DreamSworK/rudebuild/README.txt

 ----------------------

-RudeBuild is a non-intrusive bulk/unity C++ build tool that seamlessly integrates into Visual Studio 2008, 2010, 2012, and 2013 as an add-in and into Visual Studio 2015 as extension.
+RudeBuild is a non-intrusive bulk/unity C++ build tool that seamlessly integrates into Visual Studio 2008, 2010, 2012, 2013, 2015, 2017 as Visual Studio extension.
 It can speed up build times of large C++ projects by a factor of 5 or more.
 RudeBuild also supports the use of IncrediBuild to speed up your build times even more.

 RudeBuild comes in two flavors, as a command-line tool that works on Visual Studio solution files and as a Visual Studio add-in complete with toolbar and menus.